| response | frequency | relative_frequency |

 Sometimes you want to highlight the few categories that account for most of the observations.
 A Pareto chart is a bar chart arranged in descending order of frequency and often paired with a cumulative percentage line.
 It helps you identify the “vital few and trivial many” in quality control and business applications.
 Pareto charts are useful when there are many categories and you want to focus attention on the most common causes or responses.

-In JMP Pro 17 you can create a frequency table by selecting Analyze → Distribution, assigning your categorical variable to the X role, and examining the resulting counts.
+In JMP you can create a frequency table by selecting Analyze → Distribution, assigning your categorical variable to the X role, and examining the resulting counts.
 To add relative frequencies, use the red triangle menu (▸) to choose Display Options → Show Percent.
 JMP’s Graph Builder will automatically construct a bar chart when you drag a categorical variable to the X‑axis and the count statistic to the Y‑axis.

 Suppose we collect data on the same symptom question but also record each patient’s age group: “Under 30,” “30–50,” or “Over 50.”
 We can summarize the joint distribution in a two‑way table.